Namenega/s19_Piscine_CPP/README.md

 Here above ```Knight``` class and ```Robber``` class inherit properties from ```Character``` class because we admit they can both walk and talk too.
 We use a public inheritance, but the access mode can be different : public, private, protected.

-There are multiple kind of inheritance :
+There are multiple kinds of inheritance :

 - Multiple inheritance : where the subclass inherits from two or more classes.
 - Multilevel inheritance : where the subclass inherits from a class that also inherits from another class.